oscarnava/Events-calendar/README.md

 - PostgreSQL: Check [this link](https://www.postgresql.org/download/) if you need to install it.

 ### Setup
-You can start by clonning this repository in your local storage.
+You can start by cloning this repository in your local storage.
 You will notice there are two folders named _**backend**_ and _**frontend**_.
 Please refer to the specific README inside each folder for further instructions on setting it up.

 ### Deployment
 Since this is a rather unusual way of organizing a repository, please check this article on [**Deploying Rails API and React App to Heroku from a single GitHub repo**](https://medium.com/@nothingisfunny/deploying-rails-api-and-react-app-to-heroku-from-a-single-github-repo-7d8597abc55a), or if you prefer you can just [**split the subfolders out into a new repository**](https://help.github.com/en/github/using-git/splitting-a-subfolder-out-into-a-new-repository).